makrai/notes/blloshmi20-cross-ling-amr-transfer-emnlp.md

   * automatic translation of the training corpora which guarantees gold AMR structures.
 We make the following
 * contributions:
-  * XL AMR, a crosslingual AMR parser which disposes of word aligners, i.e., word-to-word and word-to-node, and surpasses the previously reported results on Chinese, German, Italian and Spanish, by a large margin.
+  * XL AMR, a crosslingual AMR parser which disposes of word aligners, ie, word-to-word and word-to-node, and surpasses the previously reported results on Chinese, German, Italian and Spanish, by a large margin.
   * Exploration of different techniques to create cross-lingual AMR training